Contraception after birth: everything you need to know

 Yes, if you discuss this with your obstetrician beforehand, female sterilisation can be offered at the same time as a planned c-section.
 Guidelines say you should discuss and consent to this at least 2 weeks before your c-section.

-Both the copper and hormonal coil can be inserted within the first 48 hours after delivery, including straight after the placenta has been delivered, or during a c-section.
-However, not all maternity services can provide this, so we suggest discussing this option during your antenatal care.
 If you miss this 48 hour window or develop an infection after delivery, the insertion should be delayed until 4 weeks after and after any infection has been treated.
 Advantages of an early insertion after a vaginal delivery include significantly less pain on insertion (bonus), however, you have to weigh this up against the disadvantage that the coil has a higher risk of falling out (expulsion).
-Insertion of coils during a c-section does not increase your risk of expulsion, and you’ll be numb so no pain!
-Some research shows that the risk of perforation (where the coil can move through the uterus wall) is lower if inserted early after delivery as your muscle wall will still be thick.

-3. Her periods have not returned
+3. your periods have not returned

 If all these conditions are met, the LAM method is considered to be 98% effective, similar to contraceptive methods like the pill.
-However there are lots of factors that might affect these criteria, such as a reduction in the amount the baby is breastfeeding, if you are expressing milk or introducing other foods.
+However there are lots of factors that might affect these criteria, such as a reduction in the amount the baby is breastfeeding, using a dummy if you are expressing milk or introducing other foods.
 Fertility UK is a useful resource if you want to learn more about this.

 Will my side effects on a certain contraception change after I’ve had a baby?

-Unfortunately, as with much of women’s health (don’t get us started), this hasn’t been researched extensively.
-There has been some patchy research on the bleeding patterns with the implant and injection after pregnancy.
-This has found no difference in irregular or frequent bleeding compared to what we’d usually expect with these methods.
 The timing of starting the implant or injection after delivery also makes no difference to change in bleeding pattern.
 Annoyingly, there is no research on more complex side effects such as mood change.
 However, at The Lowdown, we have heard stories of women who have been really settled on a method of contraception before they got pregnant.
 On returning to the same method after pregnancy, they found their side effects were completely different!
 We believe this is only a small minority of women, but we would LOVE to find out more, so if this relates to you, please leave us a review to help other women.